 Hana Yori Dango: In this live action drama, Tsukushi originally comes to Shizuka's party, she's the only one not in a stylish dress.
 After getting pushed into a swimming pool, Shizuka dolls her up with much make-up, hair pampering and a beautiful dress.
 Needless to say, she finally gets everyone's attention.

-Hannah Montana: Both played straight and subverted in the episode, "You Are So Sue-able To Me".
+Hannah Montana: Inverted in the episode, "You Are So Sue-able To Me".
 When Lilly's crush Matt asks her to the school dance, Miley convinces Lilly to get a Girliness Upgrade to impress him.
 When she later shows up at school with her new look, she has quite a few guys drooling over her, but then she gets stood up by Matt.
 It turns out he preferred her tomboy look.

 Haven: Audrey Parker is so inept at picking out pretty clothes she has to have elderly bachelor brothers do it for her but she wears them so, so well.

 How Do I Look?: This is the entire premise of this show.
 Take a woman whose friends don't like her fashion sense, buy her a new wardrobe, change her hair and makeup, and show her new look to a crowd of her friends and family as She Cleans Up Nicely.
 Often, the show gives a useful gift to the woman (besides the clothes, hair and makeup) such as paying 1/2 the past-due mortgage debt so a woman and her kids can stay in their house.